laithml/MiniShell_last/readMe.txt

 freeArr2/freeArr3:free the allocated memory of arrays.

-ex: it received 4 parameters, int how many words in the string , the string and two pointer of int one for the command number and one for the word of the command, first it split the string to the array with size of wordCount +1, +1 for the NULL, it make a new process using fork() then execute the input string using execvp() function, after execute the command the father free the array.
+ex: it received 4 parameters, int how many words in the string , the string and two pointer of int one for the command number and one for the word of the command, first it split the string to the array with size of wordCount +1, +1 for the NULL, it makes a new process using fork() then execute the input string using execvp() function, after execute the command the father free the array.

 countLine: function that run throw the file and count how many rows in the history file.